Family arrivals surge at US-Mexico border in August

 Administration officials said that ending the so-called Flores agreement of 1997 will speed up the handling of asylum requests while also deterring people from illegally crossing the border.

-The move angered immigrant rights advocates and is all but certain to trigger a court battle.
+The move angered immigrant rights advocates and is expected to trigger a court battle.

 Border arrests are an imperfect gauge of illegal crossings because they don’t indicate how many people got away.